There are many, many ways in which

 here.

-Again, if your state does have pending legislation listed,
+your state does have pending legislation listed, contact your state

-consider bills such as (name other states) are working on, or to sponsor
+such as (name other states) are working on, or to sponsor ground-breaking

 here.